555-555-5555

 And add some exercise!
 Critical for optimal insulin levels.

-I’d also recommend adding in some fish or krill oil and a B vitamin complex (especially niacin).
+I’d also recommend adding in some fish oil and a B vitamin complex (especially niacin).

 What Tests to Request to Assess Levels of Inflammation